 I know some of us are still a little skeptical about letting our kids run free with an expensive camera, so use your adult-like logic for how far you want to go with this.

-This gets them to observe and document using technology at their hands and doesn’t leave them glued to the couch!
+This lets them observe and document using technology at their hands and doesn’t leave them glued to the couch.
 You may even find yourself looking at certain objects with a bit more curiosity.

 Kindergarten Engineering Activities